 I love watching the relationship between Laura and Alec slowly unfold.
 I also love how both of them have an inner decency which makes them not fully give in to their desire for each other due to both being married, however much they actually want to be able to get together romantically and sexually.

 Brief Encounter has been imitated many times since – Falling In Love, The 7.39(TV), and even a direct remake starring Richard Burton and Sophia Loren.
 Although all of these are enjoyable films none of them come close to this original version in my opinion.

-Laura(Celia Johnson)and Alec(Trevor Howard)meet at a railway station, and keep running in to one another.
+Laura(Celia Johnson)and Alec(Trevor Howard)meet at a railway station, and they keep running in to one another in the days that follow.
 A friendship develops which soon becomes something more.
 The catch is both are married to someone else, and neither wants to hurt their spouse.
-Neither can deny their feelings and they will have to decide whether to begin a relationship or not.
+Neither can deny their growing feelings though and they will both have to decide whether to begin a relationship or not.

 There is also another prominent couple in this film, Albert (Stanley Holloway) and Myrtle(Joyce Carey)the station master and station café manager; they enjoy an open, flirtatious relationship, whilst never seeming to ever become a couple (like Alec and Laura).
 These scenes also serve as some comic relief in an otherwise serious and emotional story.
 Margaret Barton is also good as the young café assistant(I believe she is now the only surviving cast member.)

 My heart breaks for Alec and Laura every time I watch this.
 It is obvious that they would be good for one another, and it seems to us that they genuinely do care for each other.
 I admire their moral strength though in not giving in to their hearts desire, that only makes me like them and pity them more.

 Can you imagine how hard it must be to give up what you want most, and just walk away and carry on as normal?
 That takes some real strength and determination, not everyone can be so strong in life.